ceedee666/systems-integration/lectures/enterprise-integration-patterns-details.md

 #### Example of a point-to-point channel

-Imagine an order processing system where a Webshop needs to send each order to an ERP system for fulfillment.
+Imagine an order processing system where a Web shop needs to send each order to an ERP system for fulfillment.
 Each order must be handled only once by the ERP system; otherwise, processing it multiple times could result in duplicate invoices or incorrect inventory reductions.

-In this scenario, the Webshop places each order on a Point-to-Point Channel.
+In this scenario, the Web shop places each order on a Point-to-Point Channel.
 The ERP system listens to this channel and consumes messages as they arrive.
 Once the ERP system processes an order, the message is removed from the channel, ensuring no other consumers can access it.